 If you don't have your copy of the Provider Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 You may ask Member Services for more information about our network providers, including their qualifications.
-You can also see and/or download the Provider Directory at www.nascentiahealthplus.org.
+You can also see the Provider Directory at www.nascentiahealthplus.org or download it form this website.
 Both Member Services and the website can give you the most up-to-date information about changes in our network providers.